A-Mariaule/hackers-poulette/README.md

 ## What is it:

-Exercice to learn form : data sanitised and validated,email gestion and sending to database
+Exercice to  learn and practice HTML, CSS, JS, PHP, and SQL and to demonstrate proficiency in handling user data and form submissions.

 ## When did you work on it :